-I want to alter my property.
-Do I need to ask my landlord for permission?
+I want to sublet my property.
+Do I need to ask my freeholder for permission?

-You should ensure that the lease allows you to carry out alterations to the property.
-There may be a pre-condition...
+You should ensure that the lease allows you to sublet the property.
+There may be a pre-condition that you must...

 By Naveen Agnihotri of Arden Chambers and Ibraheem Dulmeer of the Leasehold Advisory Service